jmeinert/issuetracker/README.md

 Persistence and query integration tests run against PostgreSQL using Testcontainers.
 Flyway creates the database schema before Hibernate validates the JPA mappings.
 Docker must be available, but no manually running PostgreSQL database is required.

+GitHub Actions runs the complete build verification on pushes to `main` and pull requests targeting `main`.

 Run the complete test suite: